ukceh-rse/brand-yml/README.md

 This repository contains a `brand.yml` configuration defining colours, typography, and logos consistent with the UK Centre for Ecology & Hydrology branding guidelines.

+To see the effect of the branding on a standard Quarto document (`template.qmd`), take a look at the [Pages site](https://ukceh-rse.github.io/brand-yml/).

 ## About

 In the [`brand.yml` documentation](https://posit-dev.github.io/brand-yml/) Posit state that